-During the bench press and the squat your arms and respectively legs act as pillars supporting the heavy barbell.
+During the bench press and the squat, your arms and respectively legs act as pillars supporting the heavy barbell.
 You can’t support a truly heavy weight on a pair of chicken legs and/or arms, can you?
-The bigger the house, the bigger the foundation and the bigger the columns holding it.
-The same holds true when you’re doing the bench press and the deadlift.
-That’s why your strength suffers when you lose bodyweight.
-You can’t expect to keep the same house and change its base pillars.
-Unfortunately, you may need to say ‘Goodbye!’ to some of the rooms.
-Maybe that second bathroom was a mistake after all?
+The bigger the house, the bigger the foundation.

-A very long time ago Mr. Universe 1959 Bruce Randall was one of the bulking monsters.
-He found out that his squat and overall strength were largely affected by his bodyweight.
-At one point he reached a bodyweight of 380 lbs and was able to squat 680 lbs.
-According to his journal the more weight he added to his frame, the more weight was also added to the bar.
+A long time ago, Mr. Universe 1959 Bruce Randall decided to become a bulking soldier.
+He concluded that his overall strength is largely affected by his bodyweight.
+At one point, he weighed 380lbs.
+His squat at the time was 680lbs.
+According to his journal, weight added to his frame always resulted in weight added to the bar.

 Who is going to fill the gap?

-When you lose body fat the range of motion of the bench press increases.
-Your chest is smaller and therefore when you try to touch it the bar travels over a greater distance.
-In simpler words – the gap is bigger, who is going to fill it?
-Even half an inch is an increase and requires more strength to push the weight up.
-Quite often people miss reps by just a couple of inches.
-That goes to show you that even such a small length can make a huge difference.
+When you lose body fat, the range of motion of the bench press increases.
+Your chest is smaller, and therefore, the bar travels a greater distance.
+Even half an inch is an increase that will require more strength to push the weight up.

-The same holds true for the squat which is helped by body fat a lot.
-Having a big gut can actually help you at the bottom of the squat.
-Believe it or not you can sort of bounce off your gut when your are at the bottom position because the mid-section is touching the inner upper legs.
+The same holds true for the squat which is also facilitated by body fat.
+Having a big gut can actually help you at the bottom of the squat because at that position the midsection is touching the inner upper legs.
 This creates more tension which equals more strength.
 When you are completely shredded there is less tension in that area.

-In the video below you can see the phenomenal 800 lbs squat of Pat Mendes.
-Notice how at the bottom his gut goes between his legs and clashes with the inner tights and the hip flexor area.
-That’s the cushioning we’re talking about.
+In the video below, you can see the phenomenal 800lbs squat of Pat Mendes.
+Notice that at the bottom his gut goes between his legs and clashes against the inner thighs and the hip flexor area.

-How can you avoid losing your bench and squat strength during dieting?
+How can I avoid losing bench and squat strength on a cut?

 The deadlift is not affected by bodyweight loss or gain as much as the bench and the squat.
-During the deadlift you’re pulling the weight and not exactly supporting it except at the top of the movement.
-However, at that point neither your arms nor your legs need to act as pillars.
-Instead your whole body forms one super strong pillar which can hold a lot of weight.
-That’s why a lot of skinny boys can pull super heavy weights while you will almost never see somebody with skinny arms and legs bench or squat serious weights.
+When you deadlift, you’re pulling the weight.
+Neither your arms nor your legs have to act as pillars.
+Instead, your whole body forms one super strong pillar/crane which can hold a lot of weight.
+That’s why a lot of skinny boys pull heavy.
+Conversely, you will almost never see someone with skinny arms and legs bench or squat serious weights.

-Additionally, when you are on a diet the range of motion during the deadlift does not increase.
-Actually, having a big gut could be an issue and many fat powerlifters experience problems getting into proper position for the deadlift.
-Losing the gut helps with that.
+Additionally, when you are on a diet, the range of motion during the deadlift does not increase.
+Actually, having a big gut could be an issue and many fat powerlifters experience problems getting into a proper position for the deadlift.